Leave your contact details and Get 3 Live Classes for Free

 Through its guidance function the score calculator directs students toward their weak points and helps them plan their study approach.
 Legacy Online School’s blog dives deeper into AP exam preparations and additional tools students may need.

 The AP Precalculus Score Calculator processes student-submitted information mostly from their test responses including multiple-choice and free-response sections.
-After highschoolers input their exam scores the calculator applies historical AP score distribution algorithms to generate an estimated AP score.
-Kids can identify their strong and weak areas in preparation by using the AP Precalculus calculator because it shows how section scores affect the overall score.
+After highschoolers fill in their exam scores the calculator applies historical AP score distribution algorithms to generate an estimated AP score.
+Students can also see their strong and weak areas in preparation by using the AP Precalculus calculator because it shows how section scores affect the overall score.

 Students have the ability to record their AP Precalculus exam scores through the calculator across both test sections.